Cippenham School Curriculum

-Please see tabs to the right of the page to view curriculum information for each year group.
+Please see relevant tabs to view curriculum information for each year group.

 For more information on any aspect of our curriculum please feel free to speak to a class teacher or contact our office.

-Please see below the draft RHE policy for the Cippenham School as well as the Changing Me example unit plans.
+Please click here to see the RHE policy for the Cippenham School as well as the Changing Me example unit plans and other useful related documentation.
 We welcome parents feedback by email to email@example.com